Overview

 example_b: "an ${interpolated-placeholder} within a string"

 The structure may contain objects, arrays, strings, booleans, numbers, and null values.
+These are passed through along with the module_params to the module source code.

 Placeholder support in module inputs